 I am aware that many enthusisats want to believe these types of foolish claims, but they are just that foolishness.
 Don't be duped by those looking to cash in on your lack of technical knowledge.
 Don't you think that if BMW could get 13 HP or 10 HP or 5 HP by changing the air filter, they would?
 On a $60,000 car a $3.00 air filter is not even a cost concern when they spend MILLIONS to develop these engines.

-2009 Space Gray Carbon Leather E90 with DCT, Loaded except for that stupid cruise control and moonroof.
-Mods: Fabspeed 200 cell cats, Xpipe w/resonators and no secondary cats, ESS tune, Eisenmann Sport Mufflers, Vorsteiner Rear Diffuser II, SWS8 subs, JL Audio XD400 bridged 2X200W, built in radar
+2009 Space Gray Carbon Leather E90 with DCT, Tech package, and EPS.
+Mods: Fabspeed 200 cell cats, Xpipe w/resonators and no secondary cats, BPM tune, Euro DCT software, Eisenmann Sport Mufflers, Vorsteiner Rear Diffuser II, SWS8 subs, JL Audio XD400 bridged 2X200W, built in radar